• Skip to main content

 Are Banana Peppers Acidic?

-Banana peppers are related to bell and have the same pH.
+Banana peppers are related to bell peppers and have the same pH.
 They don't trigger GERD symptoms as often as bell peppers.

 Which Bell Peppers Are Less Acidic?